-Figure 2 Price of Local Rice (Rough) per cup in five markets in Tonkolili, Sierra Leone (January to July)
+Figure 2: Price changes of three key foodstuffs in five markets in Tonkolili, Sierra Leone (Jan to Sept)

 These changes in food availability have the potential to translate into changes in nutritional status over time.
 One woman in Port Loko explained how her "children are fast losing weight due to insufficient food to eat".
 To a certain extent, this is already being seen in terms of the number of admissions of children with Severe Acute Malnutrition (SAM) recorded by the HMIS in the four district where Concern works (Port Loko, Tonkolili, Western Area Rural (WAR) and Western Area Urban (WAU)).
-Here there been a 7% increase in April compared to the average for that time of year in 2018 and 2019.